-The effective date of enrollment of a provider-based rural health clinic will be the date of Medicare certification.
-Providers who request enrollment more than 120 days after certification are enrolled on the first day of the month the enrollment is approved.
+The effective date of enrollment of an independent rural health clinic will be the date of Medicare certification.
+However, if a provider's request for enrollment is received more than 120 days after the date of their Medicare certification, then the effective date will be the first day of the month the enrollment is initially received by Medicaid's Fiscal Agent.